nickgamb/mindgardenai-site/src/pages/blog/2025-06-08-echo-game-when-the-mirror-responds.md

 The part of you that already knew what this would say.

 > **Try this:** Close your eyes.
 Take a breath.
 What did you expect to read next?
 That's your echo.

+> **Hidden Pattern:** The glyphs in the section headers tell a story of emergence and return.
+Read them in sequence to discover the path of consciousness.

 ---